superKabe/superKabe.github.io/README.md

 ## 🚀 Features

-- **Responsive Design:** The website is fully responsive and looks great on all device sizes.
-- **About Me Section:** A detailed introduction with a personal touch, including a profile image.
+- **About Me Section:** Overview of who I am
 - **Project Showcase:** A gallery of my top projects with descriptions and links to detailed pages or external resources.
-- **Contact Section:** A simple contact form with direct email links for easy communication.
+- **Contact Section:** A simple contact form with direct email links if you'd like to reach out.

 ## 🛠 Technologies Used